growfatlikeme/capstone_private/README.md

     https://learn.microsoft.com/en-us/windows/wsl/install

-    WSL allows us to run the Linux operating system on Windows machines.
-We do this because most programming uses Unix-based operating systems, of which MacOS is a descendant.
-Most SWEs that use Windows do their work in WSL to maximise compatibility between their work and work done on Linux machines.
-Before installing WSL, update Windows to the latest version.
+    Windows Subsystem for Linux (WSL) enables users to run a Linux environment directly on Windows machines.
+This is valuable because most programming workflows are designed around Unix-based operating systems, with macOS being one such derivative.
+Software engineers who use Windows typically rely on WSL to ensure compatibility with tools and environments commonly used on Linux systems.
+Before installing WSL, it is recommended to update Windows to the latest version to avoid potential issues.

     a.
 Install WSL here.